Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineTimeline.md

 2. Do one of the following:

-    * To add an existing CmCamera to the shot clip, drag and drop it onto the CmCamera property in the Cinemachine Shot component.
+    * To add an existing CinemachineCamera to the shot clip, drag and drop it onto the CinemachineCamera property in the Cinemachine Shot component.

-    * To create a new CmCamera and add it to the shot clip, click Create in the Cinemachine Shot component.
+    * To create a new CinemachineCamera and add it to the shot clip, click Create in the Cinemachine Shot component.

 3. In the Timeline editor, adjust the order, duration, cutting, and blending of the shot clip.

-4. [Adjust the properties of the CmCamera](CmCamera.md) to place it in the Scene and specify what to aim at or follow.
+4. [Adjust the properties of the CinemachineCamera](CinemachineCamera.md) to place it in the Scene and specify what to aim at or follow.

-5. To animate properties of the CmCamera, create an Animation Track for it and animate as you would any other GameObject.
+5. To animate properties of the CinemachineCamera, create an Animation Track for it and animate as you would any other GameObject.

 6. Organize your Timeline tracks to fine-tune your Scene.